Most Frequently asked Automation Testing Interview Questions for Beginners and Advanced level candidates:

 - Allocating time for enhancing and maintaining the scripts.

-Concluding which tool is best suitable for the project requires a lots of brainstorming and discussions.
+Answer: Concluding which tool is best suitable for the project requires a lot of brainstorming and discussions.

-A framework is a set of structure of the entire automation suit.
-It is also a guideline, if followed can result in a structure which is easy to maintain and enhance.
-These guidelines include:
+Answer: A framework is a set of the structure of the entire automation suite.
+It is also a guideline, which if followed can result in a structure that is easy to maintain and enhance.

 - Coding standards